 PPMD has launched a program – Benefit/Risk in Duchenne Therapies – to help inform the FDA and other government agencies, biopharmaceutical…Continue

 Over the last few years, we have seen something rather phenomenal happen...
 Our Annual Advocacy Conference use to be made up of parents and relatives of people with Duchenne.
 But every year, more and more people with Duchenne are joining us on Capitol Hill to tell their own story.
-Tayjus Surampudi, a…Continue
+Tayjus Surampudi, a seventeen year old from New Jersey, joined us with his parents in D.C. for…Continue

 Added by Will Nolan on February 13, 2013 at 3:00pm — No Comments